 The 5th shot here is just for fun, with the catadioptric stereo-in-progress edited to be (un-)reflected and in 3D, albeit distorted.

 In total, not counting the phone, it’s under $40 of components to effectively transform my cameraphone into a stereocamera / stereovideocamera, which is pretty impressive!
-Of course, these parts are specific for my phone.
-If you are interested in building a similar rig, I recommend playing around with catadioptric stereos with a handheld mirror first (see the tutorials), to see what size mirror and which position and angle works for your camera and lens.
+Although I bought these parts to fit an old small iPhone, they should be a good starting point for any similar modern cameraphones except very large ones (see the specifications of the tripod mount adapters / consider a longer rail).
+If you are unsure about your phone size/shape, you can always plays around with catadioptric stereos with a handheld mirror first (see the tutorials), to see what size mirror and which position and angle works for your camera and lens.
+See below to send questions or comments!

 UPDATE: I added more shots without the phone and mirror, for clarity.
 The taller holder is for the mirror; the shorter is for the phone; note they are angled perpendicular to each other, as can be readily seen from above.